erikbern/git-of-theseus/README.md

 Running
 -------

-First, you need to run `git-of-theseus-analyze <path to repo>` (see `python analyze.py --help` for a bunch of config).
+First, you need to run `git-of-theseus-analyze <path to repo>` (see `git-of-theseus-analyze --help` for a bunch of config).
 This will analyze a repository and might take quite some time.

 After that, you can generate plots!
 Here are some ways you can do that: